 Board of Zoning Appeals

 Overview The Williamson County Board of Zoning Appeals (B.Z.A.) is comprised of five members appointed by the Board of Commissioners.
-They meet at 7:00 pm on the 4th Thursday of every month except November. ( No December meeting)
+They meet at 7:00 pm (begining June it will meet at 6pm) on the 4th Thursday of every month except November. ( No December meeting)

 The B.Z.A. has three distinct powers.